linode/manager/TESTING.md

 yarn test src/some-folder
 ```

-Jest includes pattern matching out of the box, so you can also do things like run all tests whose filename
+Jest has built-in pattern matching, so you can also do things like run all tests whose filename
-contains "Linode" with
+contains "Linode" with:

 ```
 yarn test linode